Ralph Darling: The Sudds Thompson scandal

+Resignation

 Having gathered considerable evidence of his own, Wentworth wrote to Sir George Murray, the Secretary of State, and forwarded to him a long bill of indictment against the Governor.
 On 8 July 1828, Mr. Stewart, a member of the British House of Commons, rose to move for "papers connected with the case of Joseph Sudds and Patrick Thompson".
-The "rascally newspapers" had not been idle either, and "Miles", a correspondent of the Morning Chronicle, took up the cudgels for Mr. Wentworth.
-The Morning Chronicle commented severely on the conduct of the Tory Governor of New South Wales.
-The Tory papers duly retaliated, but eventually Darling moved to resign.
-The controversy still persisted, and lasted years after Governor Darling's resignation - with the Whig party clamouring for vengeance, and with "Miles", persistently chronicling all of Darling’s misdeeds in order to seek that Darling be tried for his life.
-There was, however, no "trial for murder" and the Government expressed itself fully satisfied with the conduct of Sir Ralph Darling.
-Wentworth having got for Governor Major-General Sir Richard Bourke (who was generally liked), turned his attention to other pursuits.
-Wentworth published in England a series of pamphlets containing an account of this whole business.
+The "rascally newspapers" had not been idle either, and "Miles", a correspondent of the Morning Chronicle, took up the cudgels for Mr. Wentworth and commented severely on the conduct of the Tory Governor of New South Wales.
+The Colonial Office eventually acted and decided to replace Darling as governor with Sir Richard Bourke.